A small selection of projects

 Late Saxon to medieval remains in Heacham, Norfolk.

-Phase 1 Trial Trenching as part of a Programme of Archaeological Mitigatory Work was carried out at a site in Heacham in April this year.
-The trenches were located to investigate earthworks recorded during an earthwork survey in 2016 and features marked on a National Mapping Programme plot.
+Phase 1 Trial Trenching as part of a Programme of Archaeological Mitigatory Work was initially carried out at a site in Heacham.
+The trenches were located to investigate earthworks recorded during an earthwork survey and features marked on a National Mapping Programme plot.
 A probable medieval/Late-medieval date was ascertained for some of the earthworks, others proved to be of modern date.
 Further archaeological remains of probable Late Saxon/early-medieval date and medieval/Late-medieval date were also recorded.
 Despite the proximity of two early medieval burial grounds, no human burials were encountered.
-Phase 2 comprising archaeological excavation and monitoring has recently started and hopes to add further information on this fascinating site.
+Phase 2 comprising archaeological excavation and monitoring is ongoing and hopes to add further information on this fascinating site.